realmagicgreen/magicgreen11ty/src/articles/2018-05-14-building-with-bamboo.md

 Bamboo is harvested before sunrise, when most of the starch is still in the roots.
 To further reduce starch sometimes bamboo is also soaked for 90 days before further treatments.

 {% assign name = '-02' %}
-{% include partials/image.html, name: name, caption: 'Bamboo Forest in Japan' %}
+{% include 'partials/image.html', name: 'name', caption: 'Bamboo Forest in Japan' %}